MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/table-views.md

 ---
-title: "Working with Table Views"
+title: "Working with tvOS Table Views in Xamarin"
 description: "This article covers designing and working with Table Views and Table View Controllers inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: D8F80FA9-6400-4DB7-AFC9-A28A54AD04E8